onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-40293 The xNF **MUST** make available playbooks that conform to the ONAP requirement.
-* R-49396 The xNF **MUST** support each xNF action by invocation of **one** playbook [4]_.
+* R-49396 The xNF **MUST** support each ONAP (APPC) xNF action by invocation of **one** playbook [4]_.
 The playbook will be responsible for executing all necessary tasks (as well as calling other playbooks) to complete the request.
 * R-33280 The xNF **MUST NOT** use any instance specific parameters in a playbook.
-* R-48698 The xNF **MUST** utilize information from key value pairs that will be provided by the Ansible Server as extra-vars during invocation to execute the desired xNF action.
-If the playbook requires files, they must also be supplied using the methodology detailed in the Ansible Server API.
+* R-48698 The xNF **MUST** utilize information from key value pairs that will be provided by the Ansible Server as "extra-vars" during invocation to execute the desired xNF action.
+If the playbook requires files, they must also be supplied using the methodology detailed in the Ansible Server API, unless they are bundled with playbooks, example, generic templates.

 The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the “PLAY_RECAP” summary